Family: Adoxaceae

 Methods of Use

-- infusion (most teas steep for 10-15 minutes, elder flowers only steep for about 3-5 minutes)
+- Tea and herbal drinks (flowers only steep for about 3-5 minutes)

 In the Kitchen